 Changing Options

-A detailed description of the available options:
+Below is a detailed description of all available parameters:

 Options